-My relationship with movement & sound comes through many decades of studies of these mediums through the lenses of performance, therapeutics, esoteric/spiritual, ceremonial, and the unnamed spaces and places in between them all.
+My relationship with movement & sound comes through many decades of studies of these mediums through the lenses of performance, therapeutics, esoteric/spiritual, ceremonial, and the spaces in-between them all.

 In my youth, I focused on studying a range of dance and music theory/techniques and performance skills through dance studios, school bands, and a rock band or two.
 When I wasn’t in a studio, rehearsal, or performance, I spent time outside in nature, hiking and cultivating a meditation practice.
 By the time I was sixteen, I had explored several healing arts modalities and Buddhism.
 I began college in music performance/education studies before shifting to psychology.
 After taking a few ballet and modern/contemporary dance classes, I took a semester of yoga classes twice a week for college credit.
-After graduating with a BA in psychology, I cultivated a twenty-year career in non-profit public health organizations, focusing on working with people with diverse types of disabilities and trauma in community-based programs.
-My roles included direct care, program & senior management roles, quality assurance, and staff training/education in several small to large organizations.
+After graduating with a BA in psychology, I've cultivated a twenty-seven year career in non-profit public health organizations, focusing on working with people with diverse types of disabilities and trauma in community-based programs.
+My roles included direct care, program & senior management roles, quality assurance, staff training/education and serving on a board in several small to large organizations.

 My studies of the healing arts, movement/sound-based therapeutics, and cultural/historical/ceremonial perspectives of movement/sound continued parallel to my work in human services.
 Some of my teachers had backgrounds in areas such as dance anthropology, ethnomusicology, or other sciences and also a deep reverence for the mystical elements that exist in our world and beyond.
 In 2010, I began teaching movement/sound-based classes and workshops at yoga studios, public health programs, conferences, colleges, and other community-based settings.